Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 How Does the Cost of Online Therapy Compare to In-Person?

-The cost of online therapy itself typically aligns with that of in-person sessions, as you receive the same type of support for a similar duration.
+The cost of online therapy typically aligns with that of in-person sessions, as you receive the same type of support for a similar duration.

 However, there are several key advantages that online therapy may offer, including: